 Everything you need to know about the CAS Language Requirements

 All CAS students have to show proficiency at the fourth-semester level or higher in a language other than English.
 The Department of Romance Studies regularly offers courses through at least the fourth semester in French, Italian, Portuguese, and Spanish.
-The Department of Modern Languages and Comparative Literatures (Modern Languages and Comparative Literature) offers full course sequences in nine different languages for fulfillment of this requirement; still other courses may be found in African Languages, Modern Greek, Ancient Greek, and Latin.
+The Department of World Languages & Literatures (World Languages & Literatures) offers full course sequences in nine different languages for fulfillment of this requirement; still other courses may be found in African Languages, Modern Greek, Ancient Greek, and Latin.
 (American Sign Language is a special case; see Q and A below.)

 Students who have previously studied a language outside of Boston University must take a placement exam before enrolling at BU so that they can be placed at an appropriate level.
 The French, Italian, and Spanish Placement Exam may be taken online.
-Please contact the MLCL/RS Information Office at (617) 353-2642 or Jennifer Cavanaugh by e-mail for further help.
+Please contact the WLL/RS Information Office at (617) 353-2642 for further help.

 CAS Language Requirement Q & A